stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

 The code for this section can be found `here <https://github.com/stormpath/stormpath-sdk-java/tree/master/tutorials/spring-boot/04-a-finer-grain-of-control>`_.

-So far, everything we've done with Spring Security has been through the `@PreAuthorize` annotation.
+So far, we've restricted access to certain methods with the `hasRole` clause of the `@PreAuthorize` annotation.
 In this section, we are going to look at examples that give a finer grain of control and demonstrate how Stormpath hooks into Spring Security.

-As documented by the Spring team, it's common to have a ``WebSecurityConfigurerAdapter`` and to use a fluent interface to build security rules.

-Stormpath hooks into that architecture to enable you to build security rules while protecting access to the built-in Stormpath authentication flows.

-Let's take a look at the new file in the example, ``SpringSecurityWebAppConfig``:
+We're using the same ``SpringSecurityWebAppConfig`` that we've had in the previous examples:

 .. code-block:: java
     :linenos:
-    :emphasize-lines: 2,4

     @Configuration
     public class SpringSecurityWebAppConfig extends StormpathWebSecurityConfigurerAdapter {
         @Override
         protected void doConfigure(HttpSecurity http) throws Exception {
             http
                 .authorizeRequests()
-                .antMatchers("/me").fullyAuthenticated()
-                .antMatchers("/**").permitAll();
+                .antMatchers("/").permitAll();
         }
     }

-Notice on line 2, we are extending ``StormpathWebSecurityConfigurerAdapter`` which itself extends ``WebSecurityConfigurerAdapter``.

-The ``configure`` method of ``StormpathWebSecurityConfigurerAdapter`` does some housekeeping to ensure that all of the Stormpath views (such as /login) remain available and then it calls your ``doConfigure`` method.

-In this case, we are expressing that anyone trying to get to ``/me`` should be fully authenticated.
-And, we are saying that access to any other path will be permitted.
+This allows unauthenticated access to the homepage ``/``.

 For more on ``HttpSecurity`` with Spring Security, look `here <http://docs.spring.io/spring-security/site/docs/current/reference/htmlsingle/#jc-httpsecurity>`_.

-The new method to handle ``me`` requests in our ``HelloController`` does not call out any other authorizaton requirements.
+We've added a new method to our ``HelloController``.
+It does not call out any other authorizaton requirements.
 Anyone logged in will be able to access ``/me``.
 Furthermore, anyone NOT logged in trying to access ``/me`` will automatically be redirected to the ``/login`` view.

 .. code-block:: java